CarlosNatanauan/cine_scout/README.md

-# CineSearch
+# CineScout

 ## Overview

-The Movie App is a simple Flutter application that serves as a test app for a REST API.
+The CineScout is a simple Flutter application that serves as a test app for a REST API.
 It allows users to explore and search for movies.
 Users can view popular, upcoming, now playing, and top-rated movies.
 The app also includes a search feature for specific movie titles and provides detailed information about selected movies.

 ![01cine_search](https://github.com/user-attachments/assets/663afdc1-47f3-4406-8e12-b005bff91803)